d-smith/api-gw-active-active/README.md

 ## TODO

-* Detail how to set up API Key Synchronization between regions
 * Build a health check into the API or maybe a cloudwatch metric and route away via a lambda function
 * Add a diagram or two
-* Environment vars for code build parts - parameterize the stage name